 Under the blue OpenSpot is a 6 port USB power supply and charger, This takes care of most all of my USB power needs.

 The blue SharkRF OpenSpot is a sweet all-mode digital hotspot.
 I only use the DMR function together with Brandmeister DMR Network.

 My preferred travel radio is a super small Hytera PD362.
 The benefits are the size and USB charging.
 What is maybe not as convenient is that it does not allow for a direct keyboard entry of TGs.
 Thus, i am a limited to the preprogrammed talk-groups I typically use.
 Carrying a MacBook also amplifies the limitation since I cannot modify the codeplug.

-I have considered using a MD380 for the ability of direct entry TG, but due to size and the need for carrying a separate charger stand (total approaching 3x the size of the PD362), i have not yet brought one.
+I have considered using a MD380 for the ability of direct entry TG, but due to size and the need for carrying a separate charger stand (total approaching 3x the size of the PD362), i have not yet chosen this.